We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In some cases, a doctor can diagnose gastritis with X-rays of the esophagus, stomach, and small intestine.
 They might refer to these X-rays as an upper gastrointestinal series or a barium swallow.

 - pregnancy tests

-If these are inconclusive, the doctor may perform an upper endoscopy.
+If these are inconclusive, the doctor may perform upper endoscopy.
 This involves inserting a thin, flexible, illuminated tube down through the mouth and throat and into the stomach to perform a visual examination.

-While diet and nutrition do not typically cause gastritis, alcohol, food allergies, and some supplements can contribute to it.
+Although diet and nutrition do not typically cause gastritis, alcohol, food allergies, and some supplements can contribute to it.

 That said, some people find that eating certain foods helps with their symptoms, and doing so may also help the body get rid of H. pylori bacteria.

 Eating fewer foods that can irritate the stomach — such as spicy, acidic, or fried foods — may help manage gastritis, as can eating smaller, more frequent meals.